Human Nature (band): Early career: The 4 Trax

 Human Nature started as the 4 Trax in Sydney in late 1989 when Toby Allen (born 1973) and Phil Burton (born 1974) joined with brothers Andrew Tierney (born 1974) and Michael Tierney (born 1977).
-They represented Hurlstone Agricultural High School as well as a public school in Sydneys west, in a combined regional schools concert at the Bankstown Town Hall, on 27 November 1989.
+They represented Hurlstone Agricultural High School as well as a public school in Sydneys west, in a combined regional schools concert, the Schools Spectacular at the Bankstown Town Hall, on 27 November 1989.
+This event is still held annually featuring around 6000 NSW Public School students.
 All four members had choir backgrounds and were inspired by groups from the Motown era, including the Four Tops.
 In Bankstown, they had sung The Penguins' hit "Earth Angel".
 Andrew later told Megan Riggs of What's on Highway Radio that it was the only song they knew and they were encouraged to listen to more Motown groups.

 After the elder three members had finished high school, Allen worked as a perfume salesman and studied courses in accounting and geology; Andrew studied physiotherapy for two years; and Burton was studying to be a music teacher.
 Mike, the youngest member of the group, was doing his Higher School Certificate in his final year of secondary school.
 The 4 Trax initially gave street performances in the doo-wop style, and after winning some talent quests, they began singing professionally in clubs and built a following.
 The group sent demo recordings to record labels.
 On a visit to Sony CEO, Denis Handlin, they performed an a cappella version of "People Get Ready", and landed a contract.

-By 1995 the group felt the 4 Trax name was dated, so they brainstormed alternatives: Mike suggested Human Nature.
+By 1995 the group felt the 4 Trax name was dated, so they brainstormed, thinking of alternatives: Mike suggested Human Nature.
 Allen said, "At first we thought it was probably a bit obvious, because it's such a well-used term, but then the more we lived with that we realized that it suited us.
 We were singing a cappella at the time, and it represented what we were about: Singing was our human nature."